Less is More: High-value Data Selection for Visual Instruction Tuning: Approach

 \section{Approach}

-In this section, we present our approach \textbf{TIVE}, standing for \emph{Task-level and Instance-level Value Estimation}, for reducing the redundancy of visual instruction data.
-Based on the findings in~\cref{empirical}, it is necessary to consider the contribution degree (termed as \emph{data value}) to the model performance across tasks and instances for fine-tuning MLLMs.
-Specially, we consider measuring both task-level and instance-level contributions for selecting visual instruction data.
-Based on the two kinds of value measurements, we design the data selection process, which can sample a smaller high-quality visual instruction subset for efficiently and effectively fine-tuning MLLMs.
-We show the details of TIVE in \cref{fig:main}.
+In this section, we present our approach \textbf{TIVE}, to reduce the redundancy of visual instruction data.
+Based on the findings in~\autoref{empirical}, it is necessary to consider the contribution degree to the learning of diverse tasks during fine-tuning LVLMs.
+Specially, we consider measuring both task difficulty and instance influence scores for helping select visual instruction data.
+Based on the two kinds of estimated scores, we design the data selection process, to sample a small high-value visual instruction subset for efficiently and effectively fine-tuning LVLMs.
+We show the details of TIVE in \autoref{fig:main}.